A&W Drive-In, 728 Bradley Street “Come As You Are – Eat In Your Car!”

 Locally, in 1982 tacos cost .50¢ while burritos were .75¢.

-Also locally, A&W used to be the place to go after baseball games played at North Junior High School’s athletic fields.
+Also, locally, A&W was the place to go after baseball games played at North Junior High School’s athletic fields.
 Kids donned in uniforms and gloves would descend on Bradley Street by the carload.
 The 1984 commercial below with one well-known actor plays a little tribute to the “after-game” tradition of stopping by A&W.